-- 1.7 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication. - 1.8 An effect should be considered 'likely', "if it cannot be excluded, on the basis of objective information, that it will have a significant effect on the site" (paragraph 44).
-An effect should be considered 'significant', "if it undermines the conservation objectives" (paragraph 48).
-Where a plan or project has an effect on a site "but is not likely to undermine its conservation objectives, it cannot be considered likely to have a significant effect on the site concerned" (paragraph 47). - 1.9 Each policy of the Broughton Astley Neighbourhood Plan Review prior to presubmission stage has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
-The Habitats Regulations Assessment (HRA) for the Local Plan 2011 to 2031 determined that no European sites lie within Harborough District.
-Outside the district, the nearest European site is Rutland Water Special Protection Area (SPA) and Ramsar site, which is located 7km to the north-east of the district boundary but 22km from the main population centres (Market Harborough and Thurnby/Scraptoft) as the district is largely rural with a fairly sparsely distributed population. - 1.10 The HRA for the Local Plan 2011 to 2031 concluded in 2017 that:
+- 1.7 At no point does the SEA legislation or guidance state that reasonable alternatives are a requirement for each and every policy area in a plan and it is considered that a proportionate approach, taking into account legislation and guidance above, should be satisfactorily undertaken. - 1.8 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication 4 - 1.9 Each policy of the Broughton Astley Plan at the date of this assessment has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
+The HRA for the Local Plan 2011 to 2031 have determined that no European sites lie within Harborough District.
+Outside the district, the nearest European site is Rutland Water SPA and Ramsar site, which is located 7km to the north-east of the district boundary but 22km from the main population centres (Market Harborough and Thurnby/Scraptoft) as the district is largely rural with a fairly sparsely distributed population. - 1.10 The HRA for the Local Plan concluded in 2017 that:

 It is possible to conclude that development in the Harborough Local Plan will not have a likely significant effect on any internationally important wildlife sites either alone or in combination with other plans and projects.
 These conclusions are based on the findings of this screening which conclude that no Natura 2000 sites are located within the district and no impact pathways have been identified linking Natura 2000 sites outside of the district e.g. Rutland Water SPA/Ramsar to development within Harborough District.
-Therefore an Appropriate Assessment is not required. - 1.11 The Habitat Regulation Assessment Report for the Proposed Submission Draft Local Plan, that allocates 475 houses to Broughton Astley, concludes that 'no adverse effect on integrity will occur for Rutland Water SPA and Ramsar site, subject to the successful implementation of safeguarding and mitigation measures'.
-The policy wording recommended in the HRA report has been included in relevant policies of the Plan. - 1.12.
-The Court of Justice of the European Union (CJEU) ruling (People Over Wind and Sweetman v Coillte Teoranta (C-323/17) (April 2018) ) states that:
+Therefore an Appropriate Assessment is not required - 1.11 The CJEU ruling (People Over Wind and Sweetman v Coillte Teoranta (C-323/17) (April 2018)) states that: